Conformational variability of loops in the SARS-CoV-2 spike protein: Results and discussion

-First, we consider the results of loop reconstruction, that is, each method's ability to predict the original loop conformation in the PDB chain used as input for that loop target.
-This is the classic setup for assessing loop modeling methods: for example, there are three targets for the loop 130--140 corresponding to its three conformations, represented by 6xluA, 7kdkC, and 7dklA; the decoys generated using 6xluA were compared to the original loop conformation in 6xluA, and likewise for the other two targets.
-We categorized the targets according to whether they belong to loop instances having multiple conformations or not; these categories are denoted as `Multiple conf.' and `Single conf.' in Table \ref{tab:rmsdsame}, containing 37 and 26 loop targets respectively.
-Table \ref{tab:rmsdsame} displays the three RMSD statistics described in the Materials and Methods section -- lowest RMSD among the 500 decoys (column 3), RMSD of the top-ranked decoy (column 4), and lowest RMSD among the top-five ranked decoys (column 5) -- averaged over the loop targets for each method.
-On average, all four methods can generate decoys at $<$2 \AA~from the native conformation.
+First, we assess the ability of methods to predict a correct loop structure.
+We define this loop prediction accuracy by calculating the RMSD to the closest loop structure among all chains containing that loop instance.
+Thus for this task, a good prediction can be close to \textit{any} cluster member among \textit{any} of the loop's known conformations (clusters), which accounts for the possible within-cluster variation (Figure \ref{fig:withinrmsd}) and treats loop structures in all the chains as an equi-energetic ensemble.
+Loop targets representing regions with multiple conformations can score well by this definition as long as a method can predict any one of the known conformations.
+For example, there are three targets for the loop 130--140 corresponding to its three conformations, represented by 6xluB, 7kdkC, and 7kdlA; decoys generated using 6xluB as input are compared to loop structures in all 154 chains of the three clusters combined, and likewise for 7kdkC and 7kdlA.
+We categorized the targets according to whether they belong to loop instances with multiple conformations or not; these categories are denoted as `Multiple conf.' and `Single conf.' in Table \ref{tab:rmsdpred}, containing 40 and 26 loop targets respectively.
+Table \ref{tab:rmsdpred} displays the three RMSD statistics described in the Materials and Methods section -- lowest RMSD among the 500 decoys, RMSD of the top-ranked decoy, and lowest RMSD among the top-five ranked decoys -- using both local and global RMSD calculations and averaged over the loop targets for each method.
+On average, all four methods can generate decoys at $<$1 \AA~local RMSD and $<$1.5 \AA~global RMSD from a correct structure.
 However, it remains difficult to correctly rank the generated decoys, with the RMSDs of the top-ranked decoy often substantially higher than the best decoy available.
-NGK is the most accurate at this task, achieving an average reconstruction accuracy of 2.74 \AA~over the 63 targets.
-When each method is allowed to choose five decoys, then it is more likely that at least one of the five is close to the native conformation; e.g., NGK's average accuracy increases to 2.07 \AA.
-Further, the difficulty of this loop reconstruction task appears to vary by target category: for all four methods, the RMSD averages for loops with multiple conformations are higher than for single conformation loops.
-Note that the loop targets in both categories have relatively similar lengths, averaging 9.6 residues long for `Single conf.' and 10.0 residues long for `Multiple conf.', so it is unlikely that the RMSD differences can be attributed to differences in loop lengths alone.
-This echos the finding in \citet{marks2018predicting}, that loops with multiple conformations can be more difficult to predict.
-The detailed results for each target individually are given in Tables S1 (for single conformation targets) and S2 (for multiple conformation targets) of the Supporting Information.
+When each method is allowed to choose five decoys, then it is more likely that at least one of the five is close to a correct structure; e.g., NGK's average accuracy improves from 2.31 to 1.60 \AA~(global RMSD).
+Further, the difficulty of the loop prediction task tends to vary by target category: for all four methods, the average top decoy RMSD for loops with multiple conformations are higher than for single conformation loops, whether considering local or global RMSDs.